Narrative Breathwork

 Is this similar to other kinds of breathwork?

 That depends.
 Breathwork is a broad term that means radically different things to different people (yogis, singers, athletes, meditators).
-My approach is usually a slight variation on "three-part breathing" techniques (sometimes called "ecstatic breath") combined with prompts for self reflection and journaling.
+My approach is usually a slight variation on "three-part breathing" techniques (sometimes called "ecstatic breath") combined with prompts for self-reflection.

 How long are sessions?